What is Radon?

 Testing is easy.

-The Lung Association of Alberta & NWT (TLA) recommends testing for three months with a long-term radon test kit.
+The Lung Association, Alberta & NWT recommends testing for three months with a long-term radon test kit.

-You can purchase a test kit from The Lung Association for $45.
-This includes the test kit, associated instructions for use, and laboratory testing fees.
-To inquire about purchasing a radon test kit, please contact:
+You can purchase a test kit from The Lung Association for $29.99 + $10.00 (shipping).
+This includes the shipping to you, the test kit, the associated instructions for use, and the laboratory testing fees.
+To purchase a radon test kit click here or call 1-888-566-LUNG (5864).

 Radon test kits can also be purchased at your local Home Hardware location.
 If there is no stock on the shelf, ask the store to order one from their warehouse for you.